 I also highly recommend mentioning both hard and soft skills in descriptive sentences along with resume action words as a really easy way to stand out from the competition.

-This technique gets all your best examples of soft skills into sentences that have a real impact.
+This technique gets all your best examples into sentences that have a real impact.

 Perfecting Your Resume: Expanding Beyond Soft Skills